winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

     * ``Force Settlement Fee Percentage (FSFP)``:

-        FSFP is set by the smartcoin issuer and provides a revenue stream for the smartcoin issuer.
-When a force-settlement order is executed by a smartcoin owner, he sells:
+        FSFP is set by the smartcoin issuer and provides a revenue stream for the asset issuer.
+When a force-settlement order is executed by an asset holder, he sells:

             `smartcoin quantity X`